 Dreamit HealthTech, now in its fifth year, has worked with startups such as Redox, Eko, Protenus, Oncora Medical, Biomeme, Keriton, Lia Diagnostics, and Tissue Analytics, which have all emerged as leaders in their respective fields.

-On June 8th, 2018, the team at Dreamit HealthTech hosted Demo Day for its Spring 2018 cohort.
+On June 8th, 2018, the team at Dreamit HealthTech hosted a showcase event for its Spring 2018 cohort.

 To kick off the event, Dreamit HealthTech Managing Director Adam Dakin hosted a fireside chat with Roy Rosin, Chief Innovation Officer at Penn Medicine, and Brian Lobley, President of Commercial and Consumer Markets at Independence Blue Cross.